 Water for a healthy cat

-Staying hydrated is an essential part of a cats' life; however, generally, cats aren’t big drinkers and don’t need to drink much in a day.
+Staying hydrated is an essential part of a cats' life; however, generally, cats are not big drinkers and do not need to drink much in a day.
 An averaged sized cat (about 4 kg), should drink about 200 ml of water per day, which can often be accomplished by a proper diet.
 Wet cat food contains a lot of water and is usually enough to keep up the water intake your cat should have in a day.

 But there is no harm in getting your cat to drink a bit more.
 This is especially important if your cat likes to eat dry food.
 In this food, there is hardly enough water to keep your cat healthy.
 Dry food has been linked to causing kidney and bladder diseases (e.g. bladder stones) due to lack of hydration.